AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.md

 ---
-title: Include patch ID in title.
-Example "ACSD-XXX Adobe Commerce patch: storefront is broken" or "ACSD-XXX: storefront is broken", if the title is long.
+title: "ACSD-48059: merchants cannot save the [!UICONTROL Match product by rule] for the Categories attribute."
-description: Apply the ACSD-XXXXX patch to fix the Adobe Commerce issue where...
+description: Apply the ACSD-48059 patch to fix the Adobe Commerce issue where merchants cannot save the [!UICONTROL Match product by rule] for the Categories attribute.
 ---

-# ACSD-48059: Fixes the issue with Visual Merchandiser where merchants cannot save the "Match product by rule" for the Categories attribute.
+# ACSD-48059: Merchants cannot save the "[!UICONTROL Match product by rule]" for the Categories attribute

-The ACSD-XXX patch solves/fixes the issue where ....
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) xxx is installed.
-The patch ID is ACSD-XXX.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce xxx. (this is optional if the issue really was fixed).
+The ACSD-48059 patch fixes the issue where merchants cannot save the "[!UICONTROL Match product by rule]" for the Categories attribute in visual merchandiser.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.27 is installed.
+The patch ID is ACSD-48059.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on-premises xxx
-* Adobe Commerce on cloud infrastructure xxx or
-* Adobe Commerce (all deployment methods) xxx
+* Adobe Commerce (all deployment methods) 2.4.5

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce on-premises xxx
-* Adobe Commerce on cloud infrastructure xxx or
-* Adobe Commerce (all deployment methods) xxx
+* Adobe Commerce (all deployment methods) >=2.3.7 <2.4.7

 >[!NOTE]
 >